-Does Bank of America Accept Third-Party Checks?
+Bank of America Third-Party Check Cashing Policy

 Bank of America will cash or deposit a third-party check in some cases, but not all.
 A third-party check is one that has been made payable “to the order of X,” where X is another person designated by the original payee.
 There are strict regulations for cashing or depositing a third-party check due to an increased risk of fraud.
-According to Bank of America corporate customer service representatives, third-party checks are handled on a case-by-case basis.
+Bank of America Financial Center desks handle third-party checks on a case-by-case basis.